Going into Administration – What Does it Mean for a Limited Company?

 Providing the Proposal is accepted the Administrator will be able to continue the role and function in order to fulfil the objectives of the Administration.

 However, should the Proposal be rejected, then the Administrator may need to consider to bring the Administration to an end.

-If in the Administrator’s opinion there will only be a distribution to one or more secured creditor and/or preferential creditors or only a dividend to the unsecured creditors from the Prescribed Part fund, then there is no need to convene a meeting of creditors’.
-Instead, the Proposals will be deemed approved.
+If in the Administrator’s opinion there will only be a distribution to one or more secured creditor and/or preferential creditors or only a dividend to the unsecured creditors from the Prescribed Part fund, then the Proposals will be deemed approved.

 Stage 4 – What happens during the Administration?